ott-jax/ott/docs/glossary.rst

         problem between any source distribution :math:`\mu` and the target distribution :math:`\nu = T\#\mu`.

+    Gromov-Wasserstein problem
+        A generalization of the :term:`Kantorovich problem` in which the objective function is no longer a linear function of a coupling matrix :math:`P`, but more generally a quadratic function of :math:`P`.
+        See :cite:`memoli:11`.

     ground cost
         A real-valued function of two variables, :math:`c(x,y)` that describes the cost needed to displace a point :math:`x` in a source measure to